-The alternative to a compact range is a far field range test site, consisting of two towers whose distance apart depends on the target size and frequencies studied.
-One tower holds the antenna under test while the other receives the signals.
-Under many circumstances, given the size of vehicles and the high frequencies involved, far field towers would have to be stationed several miles apart.
+The alternative to a compact range is a far-field range test site, consisting of two towers whose distance apart depended on the target size and frequencies studied.
+One tower held the antenna under test while the other received the signals.
+Under many circumstances, given the size of vehicles and the high frequencies involved, far-field towers would have to be stationed several miles apart.

 A typical compact radar range provides a useful measurement area approximating a four-foot cylindrical region large enough for a four-foot reflector, although actual useful area varies with frequency band and accuracy required.
 Antennas up to eight feet can be handled by the compact range, which includes a dedicated air-handling system for temperature stability.